Greco-Turkish War (1919–1922): Chanak Crisis

 After re-capturing Smyrna, Turkish forces headed north for the Bosporus, the sea of Marmara, and the Dardanelles where the Allied garrisons were reinforced by British, French and Italian troops from Constantinople.
 In an interview with George Ward Price published in the Daily Mail, 15 September, Mustafa Kemal stated that: "Our demands remain the same after our recent victory as they were before.
 We ask for Asia Minor, Thrace up to the river Maritsa and Constantinople...
 We must have our capital and I should in that case be obliged to march on Constantinople with my army, which will be an affair of only a few days.
 I must prefer to obtain possession by negotiation though, naturally I cannot wait indefinitely."

 Around this time, several Turkish officers were sent to infiltrate secretly into Constantinople to help organize Turkish population living in the city in the event of a war.
 For instance, Ernest Hemingway, who was at the time a war correspondent for the newspaper Toronto Star, reported that:

 The British cabinet initially decided to resist the Turks if necessary at the Dardanelles and to ask for French and Italian help to enable the Greeks to remain in eastern Thrace.
 The British government also issued a request for military support from its Dominions.
 The response from the Dominions was negative (with the exception of New Zealand).
-Furthermore, Italian and French forces abandoned their positions at the straits and left the British alone to face the Turks.
+Italian and French forces abandoned their positions at the straits and left the British alone to face the Turks.

 On 24 September, Mustafa Kemal's troops moved into the straits zones and refused British requests to leave.
 The British cabinet was divided on the matter but eventually any possible armed conflict was prevented.
 British General Charles Harington, allied commander in Constantinople, kept his men from firing on Turks and warned the British cabinet against any rash adventure.
 The Greek fleet left Constantinople upon his request.
 The British finally decided to force the Greeks to withdraw behind the Maritsa in Thrace.
 This convinced Mustafa Kemal to accept the opening of armistice talks.